-This matter is being referred to Council for determination as the proposed use is identified as a Category 1 Planning Application in the delegations.
+This matter is being referred to Council for determination as the proposed use is identified as a Category 1 Planning Application.

-It is Administration's view that there are minimal risks to Council and the City's business function when Council exercises its discretionary power to determine a development application.
+It is Administration's view that there are minimal risks to Council and the City's business function when Council exercises its discretionary power to determine a planning application.